MicrosoftDocs/windows-itpro-docs/windows/keep-secure/windows-defender-smartscreen-available-settings.md

 - Windows 10
 - Windows 10 Mobile

-You can use Group Policy or mobile device management (MDM) settings to set up and manage Windows Defender SmartScreen in your organization.
+Windows Defender SmartScreen works with Group Policy and mobile device management (MDM) settings to help you manage your organization's computer settings.

->[!NOTE]
+## Group Policy settings
+Group Policy objects (GPO's) can include registry-based Administrative Template policy settings, security settings, software deployment information, scripts, folder redirection, and preferences.
+By using Group Policy and Intune, you can set up a policy setting once, and then copy that setting onto many computers.
+For example, you can set up multiple security settings in a GPO that's linked to a domain, and then apply all of those settings to every computer in the domain.

+>[!Note]
 >To apply your Group Policy setting to all users of a computer, you should use the setting in the Computer Configuration policy.
 To apply your Group Policy setting to specific users, you should use the setting in the User Configuration policy.
+For more info about Group Policy, see the [Group Policy TechCenter](https://go.microsoft.com/fwlink/p/?LinkId=214514).
+This site provides links to the latest technical documentation, videos, and downloads for Group Policy.

 <table>
     <tr>